knative/docs/install/installing-custom-components.md

     > Tip: You can append the `--watch` flag to the `kubectl get` commands to view the pod status in realtime.
 You use `CTRL + C` to exit watch mode.

-1. If you installed one of the installation packages that include an observability plugin, you can run the following command to ensure that the `knative-monitoriing` pods show a `STATUS` of `Running`:
+1. If you installed an observability plugin, run the following command to ensure that the `knative-monitoring` pods show a `STATUS` of `Running`:

     ```bash
     kubectl get pods --namespace knative-monitoring